colorfulscoop/msgflow/README.md

-# SmileChat - Simple Chatbot Framework
+# msgFlow

-[SmileChat](https://github.com/noriyukipy/smilechat) is a simple chatbot framework written in Python for simple configuration, customization and connection with several services.
+[msgFlow](https://github.com/noriyukipy/msgflow) is a simple chatbot framework written in Python for simple configuration, customization and connection with several services.

-SmileChat provides following simple and flexible features to develop your chatbot as fast as possible.
+msgFlow provides following simple and flexible features to develop your chatbot as fast as possible.

 - Simple Configuration
 - Simple Connection